CumulusNetworks/docs/content/cumulus-netq-24/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Install-NetQ-Platform/NetQ-Appliance-Setup-clstr-cld.md

     {{<netq-install/verify-pkgs>}}

 7. Configure the IP address, hostname, and password using the same steps as as for the master node.
-Refer to {{<link title="#NetQ-Appliance-Setup-clstr-op" text="Configure the Password, Hostname and IP Address">}}.
+Refer to {{<link url="#configure-the-password-hostname-and-ip-address" text="Configure the Password, Hostname, and IP Address">}}.
     {{<notice note>}}
 Make a note of the private IP addresses you assign to the master and worker nodes.
 They are needed for the later installation steps.
     {{</notice>}}

 8. Copy the *netq-bootstrap-2.4.1.tgz* and *NetQ-2.4.1-opta.tgz* files,  downloaded for the master NetQ Cloud Appliance, to the */mnt/installables/* directory on the worker NetQ Cloud Appliance.

 9. Run the following `systemctl` commands to disable automatic daily upgrades and Message of the Day news.